93kazy/GEN-AI-Project/README.md

 > Academic project carried out as part of my *Generative AI* course

-A from-scratch implementation of a **Wasserstein GAN with Gradient Penalty (WGAN-GP)** trained to generate MNIST-like handwritten digits, paired with an advanced **Discriminator-Driven Latent Sampling (DDLS)** procedure at inference time.
+A reproduction and comparative study of two papers — **Wasserstein GAN** (Arjovsky et al., 2017) and **"Your GAN is Secretly an Energy-Based Model and You Should Use Discriminator-Driven Latent Sampling"** (Che et al., 2020) — evaluating how different latent-sampling strategies affect the quality and diversity of generated MNIST digits.

 ---

 ## Overview

-This project tackles image generation on MNIST in two complementary stages:

-1. **Adversarial training (WGAN-GP).** A generator and a critic are trained against each other using the Wasserstein distance with a gradient-penalty regularizer, which yields more stable training and avoids the weight-clipping pathologies of the original WGAN.
+A GAN's generator is normally fed latent vectors drawn straight from a Gaussian prior.
+This baseline is simple but mixes high-quality samples with poor ones coming from the low-density tails of the latent space.
+Several strategies try to improve sample quality by reshaping *where* in latent space we sample from.

+This project trains a single **WGAN-GP** backbone on MNIST and then compares **four generation strategies** that all reuse the same trained generator (and, for DDLS, the trained critic):

+1. **Classic GAN sampling** — the baseline: latent codes are drawn directly from the prior `z ~ N(0, I)` and decoded by the generator.
+Maximum diversity, but the tails produce visibly worse digits.
+2. **Hard truncation** — the truncation trick (Brock et al., 2019) in its strict form: latent values beyond a fixed threshold are rejected/clamped, discarding the low-density tails.
+Improves fidelity at the cost of diversity, with a sharp cutoff.
+3. **Soft truncation** — a smooth variant: instead of an abrupt cutoff, latent codes are continuously shrunk toward the mode, concentrating probability mass in higher-density regions without the discontinuity of hard truncation.
-2. **Discriminator-Driven Latent Sampling (DDLS) at generation time.** Rather than sampling latent vectors directly from the prior, the trained critic is reused as an energy model: latent codes are refined with **Langevin dynamics** so that the final samples land in higher-density regions, improving sample quality without retraining.
+4. **Discriminator-Driven Latent Sampling (DDLS)** — the principled approach: the trained critic is reinterpreted as an energy model over latent space, and samples are refined with **Langevin dynamics** so they follow the implied higher-density distribution.

-Both the generator and the critic are multilayer perceptrons (MLPs) — the goal is to study the GAN/WGAN training dynamics and energy-based sampling on a compact, fully-connected architecture rather than to rely on convolutional inductive biases.
+The goal is to study the **fidelity/diversity trade-off** across these strategies on a common backbone — see `report.pdf` for the full analysis.

 ---

 ## Method

-### Architecture
+### Backbone architecture

+Both the generator and the critic are multilayer perceptrons (MLPs) — the focus is on training dynamics and sampling strategies rather than convolutional inductive biases.

 | Component | Layout | Activations | Output |
 |-----------|--------|-------------|--------|